The Importance of Access Control Systems in Healthcare Organizations

 The Risks of Poorly Implemented Access Control Systems

 It’s no secret that the healthcare industry is a prime target for cyberattacks.
-It's been reported time and time again that hospitals and clinics are the most common targets of cyberattacks.
+It's been reported time and time again that hospitals and clinics are the most common targets of cybersecurity breaches.
 This is because these facilities hold sensitive data, information on millions of patients, and records of past treatments.

 The Most Common Access Control Issues